marcelbeumer/tiny-state-store/README.md

 ## Example merge fn: special update data structure

-By default `setState` takes partial state updates, but by you can customize what structures `setState` understands by using a custom merge function.
+By default `setState` takes partial state updates, but by you can customize what structures `setState` understands by using a custom merge function:

 ```ts
 import createStore, { shallowMerge, MergeFn } from 'tiny-state-store';